-- (1) The particulars required for each liability, other than department store and credit card accounts, of a relevant person, trust or private company are- - (a) the nature of the liability; and - (b) the name of the creditor. - (2) However, subsection (1) does not apply if the debt-
+- (1) The particulars required for each liability, other than department store and credit card accounts, of a relevant person, trust or private company are - the nature of the liability; and (a) - the name of the creditor. (b) - (2) However, subsection (1) does not apply if the debt-

-- (a) is for an amount of \$10000 or less; or - (b) arises from the supply of goods or services supplied in the ordinary course of- - (i) the relevant person's business; or - (ii) the business of the trust or private company. - (3) In this section-
+- (b) arises from the supply of goods or services supplied in the ordinary course of- - (i) the relevant person's business; or - (ii) the business of the trust or private company.